thedevdojo/tails/README.md

 Your webhook URL is going to be `your-website.com/tails/webhook`, this route `/tails/webhook`, has already been added in this package.
 All you have to do is enter the URL inside of the textarea.

+> Note: If you need to change the tails webhook URL set the TAILS_WEBHOOK_URL env.
+This will change /tails/webhook to whatever you want.

 ### Adding the Webhook Key to your `.env`

 In the Webhook modal you will also see another input labeled `Webhook Key`, you will need to copy this value and paste it into your `.env` file like so: